Booligoosh/codetheweb.blog/_posts/2017-11-21-css-position-property.md

 If you have any questions, feedback or just want to say hi then you can do so [in the comments below][comments].

-Have fun and I'll see you next time, where I'll be talking about something a little different...
+Have fun and I'll see you next time, where I'll be talking about [something a little different][devchat]...
 See you then!

 [base-code-img]: /assets/img/posts/css-position-property/base-code.png